awsdocs/aws-control-tower-guide/doc_source/af-customization-page.md

 AWS Control Tower allows you to customize new and existing AWS accounts when you provision their resources from the AWS Control Tower console\.
 After you set up account factory customization, AWS Control Tower automates this process for future provisioning, so you don't have to maintain any pipelines\.
 Customized accounts are available for use immediately after the resources are provisioned\.

-Your customized accounts are provisioned in account factory, through AWS CloudFormation templates\.
-You'll define an AWS CloudFormation template that serves as customized account *blueprint*\.
+Your customized accounts are provisioned in account factory, through AWS CloudFormation templates, or with Terraform\.
+You'll define a template that serves as customized account *blueprint*\.
 Your blueprint describes the specific resources and configurations you require when an account is provisioned\.
 Pre\-defined blueprints, built and managed by AWS partners, also are available\.
 For more information about partner\-managed blueprints, see the [Service Catalog Getting Started Library](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/getting-started-library.html)\.

 **Note**
 AWS Control Tower contains *proactive controls*, which monitor AWS CloudFormation resources in AWS Control Tower\.
 Optionally, you can activate these controls in your landing zone\.
 When you apply proactive controls, they check to make sure that the resources you're about to deploy to your accounts are compliant with your organization's policies and procedures\.
 For more information about proactive controls, see [Proactive controls](proactive-controls.md)\.

 Your account blueprints are stored in an AWS account, which for our purposes is referred to as a *hub account*\.
 Blueprints are stored in the form of an Service Catalog product\.
 We call this product a blueprint, to distinguish it from any other Service Catalog products\.
 To learn more about how to create Service Catalog products, see [Creating products](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/productmgmt-cloudresource.html) in the *Service Catalog Administrator Guide*\.

+**Apply blueprints to existing accounts**

 You can apply customized blueprints to existing accounts, also, by following the **Update account** steps in the AWS Control Tower console\.
 For details, see [Update the account in the console](updating-account-factory-accounts.md#update-account-in-console)\.